zachvin/labelling-instructions/README.md

 ## Saving your Annotations

 * The project overview screen includes an `Export` button.
-Unfortunately, the default functionality of Lable Studio and the functionality of that button will only export keyframe annotation data.
+Unfortunately, the default functionality of Label Studio will cause exporting via that button to only export keyframe annotation data.
 Any interpolated frames will not be included in an export if the `Export` button is used.

 **DO NOT USE THE `EXPORT` BUTTON TO EXPORT YOUR RESULTS.**

 * Instead we'll be utilizing the following python script to export the annotations.
-This script work via [Label Studio SDK](https://github.com/HumanSignal/label-studio-sdk), which is installed autmatically when installing Label Studio.
+This script works via [Label Studio SDK](https://github.com/HumanSignal/label-studio-sdk), which is installed autmatically when installing Label Studio.
 If for some reason it isn't installed the follow command should install it properly.

 ```
 pip install --upgrade label-studio-sdk